 Some Crosses may limit the use of octal numbers in situations where the @ symbol can represent indirect addressing mode.
 In most such cases it is sufficient to add the + sign in front of the @ symbol, like in: +@123, to avoid confusion with indirect addressing mode.

-Neither Version 2 nor Version 3 uses C-style representation for octal numbers.
+Neither Version 2 nor Version 3 uses C-style notation for octal numbers.

-In the Motorola representation binary numbers are preceded by a % symbol and may contain only the digits 0 and 1.
+In the Motorola notation binary numbers are preceded by a % symbol and may contain only the digits 0 and 1.

 The assembler stops interpreting the number when a non binary digit is encountered.

-Only with the Motorola representation you may add dots in long binary numbers to make them easier to read for us humans.
+Only with the Motorola notation you may add dots in long binary numbers to make them easier to read for us humans.